Security in Apptainer

-A container may be signed once, by a trusted individual who approves its use.
-It could also be signed with multiple keys to signify it has passed each step in a CI/CD QA & Security process.
+A container could be signed once, by a trusted individual who approves its use.
+It could also be signed with multiple keys, to signify it has passed each step in a CI/CD QA & Security process.
 Apptainer can be configured with an execution control list (ECL), which requires the presence of one or more valid signatures, to limit execution to approved containers.

-With Apptainer, the root filesystem of a container (stored in the squashFS partition of SIF) can be encrypted.
+In addition, the root filesystem of a container (stored in the SquashFS partition of SIF) can be encrypted.
 As a result, everything inside the container becomes inaccessible without the correct key or passphrase.
-The content of the container is private, even if the SIF file is shared in public.
+The content of the container then remains private, even if the SIF file is shared in public.

-Encryption and decryption are performed using the Linux kernel’s LUKS2 feature.
+When in suid mode, encryption and decryption are performed using the Linux kernel’s LUKS2 feature.
 This is the same technology routinely used for full disk encryption.
 The encrypted container is mounted directly through the kernel.
-Unlike other container formats, an encrypted container is run without ever decrypting its contents to disk.
+Unlike other container formats, the encrypted container is run without ever decrypting its contents to disk.
 Encryption and decryption is not currently supported in non-suid mode.

 Configuration & Runtime Options

-System administrators who manage Apptainer can use configuration files to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.
+System administrators who manage Apptainer can use configuration files to set security restrictions, grant or revoke a user’s capabilities, manage resources, authorize containers, etc.